It has been hard to ignore the overflow of grief, insults, insensitivities, demands and counter demands during the last months.

 Some social analysts and opinion builders have commented on the neglect boys have suffered in the last years.
 Immense focus has been placed on the girl child, leaving the boy child exposed, un-protected and un-supported.
 Fathers have been too busy chasing younger women, and mothers too preoccupied with the bitterness, ignorance and shame caused by the same neglectful older men.
 Mothers are barely equipped to teach young men about the new emerging society.
 Because they themselves are raised in another society – where women were women, and men were men.

 Women, especially young beautiful ladies have been blamed for using and misusing men for luxuries the young ladies would not afford by themselves.
 Or for cheating with sugar daddies who provide the luxuries the young men cannot afford.

 Those young ladies that have their own income and are not dependent on the men’s favours are blamed for their independence.
 Freedom.
 They are insulted as slay queens, or, feminists who just lead men on without needing the men in the long term.
 If you reject the money or gifts the man is offering, he is hurt, injured, devastated too –

-Both men and women have made jokes about femicide – women who are mothers to daughters, sisters, friends etc are playing patriarchy-princesses who will do anything to please the men they want to please.
+Both men and women have made jokes about femicide.
+Women who are mothers to daughters.
+Sisters.
+Friends.
+Adult women are playing patriarchy-princesses who will do anything to please the men they want to please.
 Men who have wives, girlfriends, sisters etc are displaying all their patriarchal and misogynistic values and opinions.

 Parents and loved-ones have had to endure lies being spread about their murdered daughters – everything from infecting with HIV, to them being money-grabbing sluts.
 Gold diggers out to ruin innocent men